KDE/documentation-docs-kdenlive-org/effects_and_compositions/titles.rst

 Choose :guilabel::`Add Template Title` from the :guilabel:`Add Clip` drop down and choose the title with the *%s* in it that you just saved.

-Right-click this clip in the Project Tree and select :guilabel:`Clip Properties`,
+Right-click this clip in the Project Bin and select :guilabel:`Clip Properties`,

 .. image:: /images/Title_clip_properties.png
    :align: center